ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Preliminaries

 \subsection{Recursive Least-Squares}

-First, we briefly review recursive least-squares (RLS) from the control/estimation theory literature (refer to~\cite{sayed2003fundamentals} for details).
-At every step $i$, RLS aims to find a parameter vector that solves the following regularized least-squares problem:
+First, we briefly review recursive least-squares (RLS) from the control/estimation theory literature (refer to~\cite{sayed2003fundamentals} for details). \jdiff{In its standard form, RLS considers a linear model $f(x;w) = w^\top x\in\mathbb{R}$ for a stream of data $\left((x_k, y_k)\right)_{k=1}^K$ with $x\in\mathbb{R}^p$, $y_k\in\mathbb{R}$.} At every step $i$, it aims to find a parameter vector that solves the following regularized least-squares problem:

-where $\norm{x}_\Pi\vcentcolon=\sqrt{x^\top\Pi x}$ for a $p\times p$ positive-definite matrix $\Pi$ and $w_0$ is an initial parameter estimate.
-Note that the system is underdetermined/overparameterized, and the regularization term in ~\eqref{eq:ls} is necessary for the solution to be uniquely defined.
+where $\lVert x \rVert_\Pi\vcentcolon=\sqrt{x^\top\Pi x}$ for a $p\times p$ positive-definite matrix $\Pi$ and $w_0$ is an initial parameter estimate.
+Note that the system is underdetermined/overparameterized, and the regularization term in~\eqref{eq:ls} is necessary for the solution to be uniquely defined.
 While there is a closed-form solution for \eqref{eq:ls} given by $w^{(RLS)}_i = (\Pi + X_i^\top X_i)^{-1}(X_i^\top Y_i+\Pi w_0)$ with $X_i = [x_1\;x_2 \dots \;x_i]^\top$ and $Y_i = [y_1\;y_2 \dots \;y_i]^\top$, computing the solution directly requires storing all the previous data as well as recomputing the inverse of the covariance matrix for every new datapoint.
 RLS bypasses this issue by computing the new solution $w^{(RLS)}_i$ of \eqref{eq:ls} recursively from $w^{(RLS)}_{i-1}$ and $(x_i,y_i)$.

-We elaborate the algorithm more formally for a general version of RLS called \emph{exponentially-weighted recursive least-squares (EW-RLS)}~\cite{sayed2003fundamentals}.
+We elaborate the algorithm more formally for a general version of RLS called \emph{exponentially weighted recursive least-squares} (EW-RLS)~\cite{sayed2003fundamentals}.
 Consider the following problem:

 with a forgetting factor $0<\lambda\leq 1$.
 Note that this reduces to the problem of the vanilla RLS~\eqref{eq:ls} when $\lambda = 1$.
 The exact solution of it is recursively updated as follows: